mdibl/package_downloads/hisat2/readme.md

 ### What it does:
   1) sources the main config file to set global path
+  2) sources package specific config file
-  2) builds and install the package
+  3) builds and install the package
   ```
   copy  the executables to SOFTWARE_BASE/bin
  ```